opensource-observer/oso/apps/docs/docs/integrate/python-notebooks.md

 #### Comparing Projects

-Now that we have our distribution, we can compare projects to see how they perform relative to others in our collection.
+With your distribution, we can compare projects to see how they perform relative to others in our collection.
 We can also set performance targets based on the normalized distribution.
 For example, an "exceptional" project might be in the top 5% of the distribution and an "excellent" project might be in the top 20%.

 Here's one way of visualizing the normalized values for `forks`.
 The chart shows a random sample of 50 projects and plots the impact scores on the X axis.
 The absoluate number of forks is shown next to each point.
 The color of the points represents the zscore of the project's forks.